 - The Attorney General and Minister of Justice

-- A member of the Law Society appointed by the Benchers
+- Two members of the Law Society appointed by the Benchers

 - Current President, Canadian Bar Association, BC Branch